sickozell/SickoCV/README.md

 ## **changelog**
 - beta9: sickoLooper: added 'Play Full Tail on Stop' feature on context menu.
-Changed extra samples tail length to 1 second;
+Changed extra samples tail length to 1 second
 - beta8: sickoLooper: added detect tempo function on first recorded loop if it's unsynced and metronome is reset if internal clock is used.
 Minor design changes also on sickoPlayer, sickoSampler, sickoSampler2
 - beta7: sickoLooper: set "OVERDUB after REC" and "Instant Stop" unticked by default.
 Fixed a master out bug on sickoLooper3